mbbu-beep/cybersecurity-blogs/personal-cybersecurity/stronger-auth.md

 3. Test it **before** replacing or wiping your current phone.
 4. Store recovery information somewhere secure.

 ---

-## The Key Takeaway

-The goal is not to weaken authentication.

-It is to avoid making **one phone the single point of failure**.

-**Good cybersecurity is not only about keeping unauthorized people out.
-It is also about making sure authorized people can get back in securely.**

----
 ### About This Article